Information Technology Services

 • How do I set achievable goals at work?

-Can I use Copilot for my work?
+Can I use Copilot Chat for my work?

-Yes, see Getting Started with Microsoft Copilot Chat for more information and examples of how to utilize Copilot for work and teaching.
+Yes, see Getting Started with Microsoft Copilot Chat for more information and examples of how to utilize Copilot Chat for work and teaching.

-Yes, see Getting Started with Microsoft Copilot Chat for more information and examples of how to utilize Copilot for academic work.
+Yes, see Getting Started with Microsoft Copilot Chat for more information and examples of how to utilize Copilot Chat for academic work.

 Yes, provided you’re using it for personal use only.

-See Getting Started with Microsoft Copilot Chat for more information and examples of how to utilize Copilot for teaching.
+See Getting Started with Microsoft Copilot Chat for more information and examples of how to utilize Copilot Chat for teaching.

 Chat Prompts, Accuracy, and History

-How are the titles in my Copilot chat history created?
+How are the titles in my Copilot Chat history created?

-When you start a new Copilot chat, Copilot will automatically generate a chat title to display in your chat history list.
+When you start a new Copilot Chat, Copilot will automatically generate a chat title to display in your chat history list.
 This is to make it easier to find chats you’ve had with Copilot in the past.

 You can change the generated title by selecting the more options button […] and replacing the generated title with one of your own.